mozilla/glean-dictionary/README.md

 # Build data needed by dashboard
 ./scripts/gd build-metadata
+# Or, on Windows: python3 -m etl build-metadata

 # Install npm dependencies and start a local
 # instance of the GUI